 Train travel is becoming ever more popular.
 Amtrak, the US national passenger rail company, reports that ridership continues to grow each year.
 The UK's Office of Rail Regulation's statistics show similar increases in both passenger kilometers and numbers of passenger journeys.
-There's every reason to believe train travel will continue to attract more passengers as airfares climb and travelers consider alternate modes of transportation.
+There is every reason to believe train travel will continue to attract more passengers as airfares climb, airport security lines grow longer and travelers consider alternate modes of transportation.

 Statistics aside, the question for vacationers is, "Should I travel by train instead of by air, bus or car?"
 The answer depends not only on your budget but also on your destination, desired comfort level and itinerary.

 As you plan your vacation, you will need to consider the pros and cons of train travel before you decide how you will get from place to place.
 Here are some factors to keep in mind.

 Train travel is fast and direct between major cities, especially in countries with high-speed rail systems.

 When you travel by train, you can truly relax.
 You are not navigating the autobahn or driving a manual transmission Fiat on the "wrong" side of the road, so you can watch the scenery go by, take a nap or read a book.